SnapSearch/SnapSearch-Clients/README.md

 Notes
 -----

-### Changing User Agents
-If you change SnapSearch's robot user agent, you need make sure your client library ignores that particular user agent, so it doesn't intercept SnapSearch's robot.
-This would cause an infinite interception loop.
-By default the libraries already ignore the default SnapSearch robot.

 ### Supporting JS disabled Browsers
 It's not possible to detect if the HTTP client supports Javascript on the first page load.
 Therefore you have to know the user agents beforehand.
 A workaround involves the HTML Meta Refresh tag.
 You set an HTML meta refresh tag which will refresh the browser and point it to the same url but with query parameter indicating to the server that the client doesn't run javascript.
 This meta refresh tag can be then be cancelled using javascript.
 Another approach would be to use the Noscript tag and place the meta refresh tag there.
 None of these methods are guaranteed to work. but if you're interested check out: http://stackoverflow.com/q/3252743/582917